How we are run

 Sue is a Chartered Accountant and worked in practice in London for a number of years, initially in the corporate sector and latterly specialising in the not for profit sector.
 Clients included overseas aid and grant making charities, various professional institutes and further education establishments.
 Sue moved to Dorset in 2011 to join Dorset Wildlife Trust having been a keen volunteer with the Kent Wildlife Trust.
 She is the Company Secretary of Dorset Wildlife Trust and a director of DTNC (Sales) Limited and Dorset Ecology Limited.

-Director of Landscape Conservation - Andrew Pollard
+Director of Nature Recovery Networks - Andrew Pollard

 Andrew’s role is to lead the development of our Living Landscapes and Seas programmes to deliver large-scale wildlife conservation works and encourage local communities to get involved and run DWT’s visitor centres.
 Andrew has worked for Dorset Wildlife Trust since 2003, when he returned to the county he grew up in.
 Before starting with the Trust Andrew held posts relating to biodiversity conservation with a number of organisations including Plymouth University, Kent County Council and Somerset Environmental Records Centre.
 Andrew and his young family enjoy all that the greatest county in the world has to offer; whether that’s hunting heathland insects or kayaking along Dorset’s rich coastline.